top of page

 About the School:

-Mega Music was a private music school that I founded in Freilassing.
-What began with individual piano and keyboard lessons soon expanded into a full music school as demand for other instruments grew.
-At its peak, the school served around 350 students and employed approximately 15 instrumental teachers, most on a part-time basis.
-Later, a dance teacher was added, which enabled the school to stage full theatre productions in-house.
+Mega Music was a private music school I founded in Freilassing.
+What began with individual piano and keyboard lessons grew into a full-scale music school offering a wide range of instrumental and ensemble programmes.
+The school served around 350 students and employed approximately 15 instrumental teachers, most on a part-time basis.
+Over time, the programme expanded to include dance and theatre, allowing for fully staged productions.

 Responsibilities:

-Taught piano and keyboard while supervising instrumental teachers across multiple disciplines.
+• Taught piano and keyboard while supervising a team of instrumental teachers

-Oversaw expansion of the curriculum to include dance and theatre productions.
+• Expanded the programme to include dance and theatre productions

-Handled budgeting, purchasing, and maintenance of instruments and equipment.
+• Managed budgeting, purchasing, and maintenance of instruments and equipment

 Key Achievements: